5 Most Common Reasons for Chargebacks

 Taking a closer look at your chargeback cases can show you problems with your business that you might not otherwise be aware of.

 Of course, no business is completely free of errors, and that's where customer service comes in.
 Since most customers will contact the merchant first if there's a problem with an order, having excellent customer service can prevent these chargebacks as well.

 Canceled Subscriptions and Chargebacks

-For merchants that operate on a subscription model, problems with cancelations can also lead to chargebacks.
-Many times, customers are inadvertently charged after already canceling their subscription, thus forcing them to file a chargeback dispute.
-Sometimes, customers may file the chargeback after they receive the products just to get them free.
+For merchants that operate on a subscription model, problems with cancellations can also lead to chargebacks.
+Sometimes customers are inadvertently charged after already canceling their subscription, leading them to dispute the charge.
+More often customers simply forget to cancel before another charge goes through and try to recover that money with a chargeback.

 Know Where Your Chargebacks Come From

-Chargebacks cost merchant’s way more than just the loss in sales.
-Once you add in marketing expenses, cost of customer acquisition, transaction fees, costs of goods and more, chargebacks often run merchants more than two times their initial losses.
+Chargebacks cost merchants far more than just the lost transaction amount.
+Once you add in marketing expenses, cost of customer acquisition, transaction fees, costs of goods, and more, chargebacks often cost merchants more than two times their initial losses.
 They can also put merchant accounts in jeopardy and threaten the very payment methods you need to do business.